rq5273/SoftEtherVPN_container/README.md

 # How to use?
 Please clone this repository and run install.sh.

-After running install.sh, please run "vpnserver start" command and configure settings with "vpncmd" command.
+After running install.sh, please run "vpncmd" command to configure settings.

 Before the installation, please see codes to understand how it works.